March 26, 2020

 Since mid-February, Multnomah County’s criminal justice system has been working in overdrive with the court, law enforcement, health officials and criminal defense bar members to take appropriate and meaningful steps to identify, and if appropriate, release any individual in custody during the COVID-19 pandemic.

 Since early March, in direct response to COVID-19, Multnomah County has been able to successfully and quickly lower its jail population by about 20%.
+(Note: This number is current only as of March 26, 2020.)

 We continue to work with law enforcement to slow the overall daily booking rate of new arrestees.